 Ethan is the 1st place prize winner and the Sergio Franchi Music Foundation Award recipient of the Rising Stars Vocal Competition at Vero Beach Opera, a 2018 national semi-finalist in the Metropolitan Opera National Council Auditions, and has garnered numerous awards from around the globe including: The Young Patroness of the Opera Competion, Paris Opera’s International Mozart Awards 2017 (third prize and audience choice award), the Lotte Lenya Competition, the Giulio Gari Foundation, and the Dallas Opera Competition.

-In 2015 Ethan graduated Magna Cum Laude from Northwestern University and holds a Master’s in Voice Performance under the tutelage of W. Stephen Smith.
-While at Northwestern University, Mr. Simpson was awarded the coveted Bienen School of Music Eckstein Fellowship and was the dean’s choice to sing for President Barack Obama.
+Ethan hails from Kansas City, Missouri and graduated Magna Cum Laude from Northwestern University and holds a Master’s in Voice Performance.
+While at Northwestern University, Mr. Vincent was awarded the coveted Bienen School of Music Eckstein Fellowship and was the dean’s choice to sing for President Barack Obama.